1980 Miami Dolphins season

 The 1980 Miami Dolphins season was the 15th year of existence for the Miami Dolphins franchise.
 Quarterback Bob Griese retired after the season, following a 14-year career with the Dolphins.
-However, in Griese's final season the Dolphins would only play mediocre football finishing in third place with an 8-8 record.
+However, in Griese's final season the Dolphins would only play mediocre football finishing in third place with an 8–8 record.
 This was also the first season since 1969 that the Dolphins lost to the Buffalo Bills.
-For the season, the Dolphins converted from gray facemasks to teal facemasks.
+For the season, the Dolphins switched the color of the facemasks on their helmets from gray to teal.

-The Dolphins failed to have a pro bowler for the 2nd straight season.
+No Dolphins made it to the Pro Bowl for the second consecutive season.
+Griese was the highest-paid quarterback in the league at just over $400,000.